Mike Lee: Legal career

 After law school, Lee clerked for Judge Dee Benson of the U.S. District Court for the District of Utah from 1997 to 1998, then for Judge (later Supreme Court Justice) Samuel Alito of the U.S. Court of Appeals for the Third Circuit from 1998 to 1999.
 Lee then entered private practice at the Washington, D.C., office of the law firm Sidley Austin, specializing in appellate and Supreme Court litigation.
 In 2002, Lee left Sidley and returned to Utah to serve as an assistant U.S. attorney in Salt Lake City, preparing briefs and arguing cases before the U.S. Court of Appeals for the Tenth Circuit.
-He served as general counsel to Utah Governor Jon M. Huntsman, Jr. from 2005 to 2006.
+He served as general counsel to Utah Governor Jon M. Huntsman Jr. from 2005 to 2006.
 From 2006 to 2007, Lee again clerked for Alito, who had recently been appointed to the U.S. Supreme Court.
 Afterward, Lee returned to private practice in Utah, joining the Salt Lake City office of the law firm Howrey LLP.

 As an attorney, Lee also represented Class A low-level radioactive waste facility provider EnergySolutions Inc. in a highly publicized dispute between the company and the Utah public and public officials that caused controversy during his first Senate election.
 Utah's government had allowed the company to store radioactive waste in Utah as long as it was low-grade "Class A" material.
 When the company arranged to store waste from Italy, many objected that the waste was foreign and could be more radioactive than permitted.
-Lee argued that the Commerce Clause of the U.S. Constitution allowed the company to accept foreign waste and that the waste could be reduced in grade by mixing it with lower-grade materials, while the state government sought to ban the importation of foreign waste using an interstate radioactive waste compact.
+Lee argued that the Commerce Clause of the U.S. Constitution allowed the company to accept foreign waste and that the waste could be reduced in grade by mixing it with lower-grade materials, while the state government sought to ban the importation of foreign waste using a radioactive waste interstate compact.
 EnergySolutions eventually abandoned its plans to store Italian radioactive waste in Utah, ending the dispute, with the 10th U.S. Circuit court later ruling that the compact had the power to block foreign radioactive waste from being stored in Utah.